 When a keyword macro instruction is written, the programmer need only write one operand for each symbolic parameter whose value he wants to change.

-Keyword macro definitions are prepared the same way as positional macro definitions, except that the prototype statement is written differently and &SYSLIST may not be used in the definition.
+Keyword macro definitions are prepared the same way as positional macro definitions, except that the prototype statement is written differently.
 The rules for preparing positional macrodefinitions are in Section 7.

 Keyword Prototype

 The format of this statement is: